EMDR Therapy | What is it?

 No quick fixes for trauma

 People who think EMDR is a “quick fix” are mistaken – at least most of the time.
 Some clients claim their trauma has been eradicated after only one or two sessions, and this may be true in some cases.
 Most, however, benefit from lengthier treatment that peels away layers of built-up trauma.
-In general, it’s true that EMDR therapy is significantly quicker than traditional talk therapy; according to the Department of Veterans Affairs, four to 12 EMDR therapy sessions is common.
+In general, it’s true that EMDR therapy is significantly quicker than traditional talk therapy; according to the Department of Veterans Affairs, four to 12 EMDR therapy sessions are common.

 What happens in a typical EMDR session?